Abandoned Rails

 Virginian Railway - Sewells Point to Victoria

-Most railfans and historians refer to the Virginian as one of the major Appalachian coal haulers.
+Most railfans and historians recall the Virginian (VGN) as one of the major Appalachian coal haulers.
 Two of my favorite segments of this railroad are the Sewells Point and Jarratt Districts of the old Norfolk Division.
-As a result of the 1959 takeover by the N&W, the Jarratt District quickly became a redundant, parallel route with little business along the way.
-In time the line from Algren (V15.4) to Abilene (V141.4) was abandoned and the track removed with some of the rail not being dismantled until the early 1990's.
+As a result of the 1959 takeover by the Norfolk & Western (N&W), the Jarratt District quickly became a redundant, parallel route with little business along the way.
+In time the line from Algren to Abilene was abandoned and the track removed with some of the rail not being dismantled until the early 1990's.

-Over the past few years during my trips throughout the state, I have documented various segments of the remaining trackage and right-of-way that once comprised the Sewells Point and Jarratt Districts
+Between 2002 and 2008 I was able to document various segments of the remaining trackage and right-of-way that once comprised the Sewells Point and Jarratt Districts.

 Quartermaster Junction - A5.8

-This view is looking railroad east from Granby Street in Norfolk towards Sewells Point.
-Underneath the I-564 bridge is Quartermaster Junction.
-Here the track branches off and continues compass west one mile to Norfolk International Terminals.
-To continue straight will take you on to West Junction and right onto the main Navy Base in Norfolk.
-This is where the Sewells Point facility was located.
-It was abandoned in the early 1970's and very little trace remains.
+This view is looking railroad east from Granby Street in Norfolk towards Sewell's Point.
+Underneath the I-564 bridge in the distance is Quartermaster Junction.
+Here the track branches off and continues compass west one mile to the Norfolk International Terminals.
+To continue straight will take you on to West Junction and right onto the property of Naval Station Norfolk where the Sewell's Point facility was located.
+It was abandoned in the early 1970's when the US Navy wanted to expand the runways on the airfield.
+Sewell's Point was also becoming more of a storage yard as most activity occurred at nearby Lambert's Point.
 I doubt if I will ever attempt any photos on base due to post 9/11 security issues.
-This line was double-tracked during the Virginian era from Sewells Point to Carolina Junction.
+This line was double-tracked during the Virginian era from Sewell's Point to Carolina Junction.

 Photo by Jeff Hawkins - March 15, 2003